Eothaun/DOTS-Playground/docs/content/posts/DOTSEditor.md

 Can be found under: `DOTS > DOTS Compiler > Open Inspector...`

 {{< figure src="/DOTSEditor/DOTSCompiler.png">}}
 The DOTS Compiler can show DOTS generated code.
 This means its able to show you the code generated when using the `[GenerateAuthoringComponent]` tag.
+But not only that, it's also capable of showing the code generated from `Entities.ForEach` or `Job.WithCode` code.
+This can be really useful to see what the you final job actually looks like.

 ## Others
 To further control the compilation process you can enable and disable multiple setting having to do with debugging and safety under `Jobs`.
 These speak for themselves so I will not be going in depth any further.